 Overview of Minnesota's two-year budget cycle by the Minnesota Legislative Reference Library.

-Public information about state expenditures from the MN Open Checkbook tool, including Department of Health spending by activity and account.
+Public information about state expenditures from the Minnesota Open Checkbook tool for all state agencies by activity and account.

 Brian Awsumb, Budget Director